 Connected to pumps and valves powered by an Arduino microcomputer all contained within a transparent box and set on a shelf above a pool of blue liquid, the tubing of “Computer 1.0” was handwoven through white cotton and forms a continuous loop.
 The entire tapestry spans nine meters in length and is draped and twisted through the showroom.
 To create the patterns of air and water, designer Julian Goldman wrote code that continuously instructs the system to release specific amounts of both elements, one after the other to mimic traditional woven designs such as bird’s eye and monk’s cloth.
 However, due to gravity and pressure, the familiar designs are manipulated and turn abstract, a phenomenon Manganiello says she considers analogous to how we relinquish full control over our images once we upload them to the internet.

 While the box holding the pumps and microcomputer is clear, the installation is not accompanied by diagrams or detailed documentation.
 There’s a short video with close ups and a brief interview as well as some wall text — the same summary that appears on the website — but nothing comprehensive.
 Initially, I viewed the limited context presented with the installation as a flaw.
 Wasn’t it the museum’s responsibility to provide more insight into its exhibitions?
-How was I supposed to know what Manganiello intended?
+How was I supposed to know what Manganiello and Goldman intended?
 I wanted instructions for how to think: a clear description of what it meant, how it worked, how I should respond.
 Basically, I was missing the user manual.

 But here was a microcomputer powered by code that couldn’t answer my questions, and I didn’t know what to do with it.
 It defied my understanding of what technology should be—it didn’t make my life easier or more efficient, nor did it help me become better informed.
 The water and air didn’t tell an obvious story even though the piece was inspired by many.
 Ostensibly, you could go in, sit down on the bench, watch the water droplets creep and speed through the pipe, and leave, without viewing “Computer 1.0” as anything other than “cool.”